16 Natural Ways To Support Skin Elasticity — Expert-Approved Tips

 9. Enjoy a skin-healthy diet

 Since we know that inflammation leads to enzymes that cue the breakdown of collagen and elastin, incorporating elements of an anti-inflammatory diet is key.
-This means incorporating antioxidants, which can be found in berries and fresh, leafy greens, as well as the essential fatty acids found in salmon and almonds.
+This means eating your antioxidants, which can be found in berries and fresh, leafy greens, as well as the essential fatty acids found in salmon and almonds.*

 10. Avoid inflammation-triggering foods